Filtering Loaded Input Data

 You can specify a Session Filter for your Data Retrieval Session by either writing your own Filter Expression or choosing a predefined Filter Expression from the centralized Library.
-This Library is accessible in the New Session dialog and it contains the same predefined Filter Expressions that you will find in the View Filter Library in the main Message Analyzer analysis surface on the Home tab.
+This Library is accessible in the New Session dialog and it contains the same predefined Filter Expressions that you will find in the Message Analyzer Filters asset collection Library in the View Filter Tool Window.

 If you want to specify a predefined Filter Expression from the centralized user Library when loading data into Message Analyzer, you should first review the filter functionalities that are described in Filtering Live Trace Session Results and then select an appropriate Session Filter.
 If you intend to create your own Filter Expression, see the appropriate topic below for more information about how to write one.
 After you write a Filter Expression or modify a predefined expression that you want to use as a Session Filter, you have the option to save the new Filter Expression to the central Library in the New Session dialog.
 Even if you do not save it to the Library, you can still apply the filter to the data loading process and observe its performance by simply clicking the Start button in the New Session dialog.
 When you do, Message Analyzer automatically validates that the expression properly compiles.
 If the Filter Expression does not compile, you will be unable to load data through this Data Retrieval Session, until you either correct the Filter Expression or delete it entirely.
 If you have an expression that does not compile, Message Analyzer displays a Compile query Error message.

 You also have the option to edit your Data Retrieval Session after the data loads into Message Analyzer.
-You can do this by clicking the Edit button in the Session group on the Ribbon of the Message Analyzer Home tab.
+You can do this by clicking the Edit Session button on the global Message Analyzer toolbar.
 Thereafter, the Edit Session dialog displays, from where you can choose another Session Filter or configure a different one.
 Note that you can also add more files to the files list on the Files tab and you can configure a Time Filter as well, as part of your edits.
 You can apply the changes you make to the session configuration by clicking the Apply button in the Edit Session dialog.